 My guts have opinions about human beings - specifically whether or not we should be friends.
 I am looking for a fellow gut-listener whose gut likes me.
-This person would probably be the kind of person who likes Captain Awkward's advice, likes to run around in rainstorms, eats tuna fish and grilled cheese as dietary staples, and doesn't let anyone tell hir what to like or not to like, not even me.
+This person would probably be the kind of person who would like Captain Awkward's advice, likes to run around in rainstorms, and doesn't let anyone tell hir what to like or not to like, not even me.

-I am a sucker for geek-a-thons - anything that involves complicated intellectual topics (from the movements of electrons to deciphering Foucault) and overly excited hand motions is sure to get my attention.
+I am a sucker for geek-a-thons - anything that involves complicated in-depth knowledge (of chaos theory or the plot twists of Buffy the Vampire Slayer or the meaning of Stonehenge) and overly excited hand motions is sure to get my attention.

 things that make me happy: people in vests, people in combat boots, aloof cats that roll over when petted, risen bread dough, root beer floats, napping during a rainstorm, cuddling fully clothed on a cold day, plaid flannel shirts, colorful pens, cute haircuts, pierced eyebrows, getting really cold and taking a hot shower and then getting into a warm bed to nap during the day in the sunshine, watching people hulahoop, people unashamed of their quirks, and the slight smell of cigarette smoke in a wool coat.

 things that make me frowny: wars, stereotypes, the US economy, humidity, people who say "I'm just being an asshole."
 (Um...then maybe stop?), gender essentialism